 There are several items that are only available in Tokyo Station as well!
 If you or your potential souvenir receivers have a sweet tooth, pay the Glicoya Kitchen a visit.

 Antique Mall offers a fantastic variety of Asian antiques and collectible items.
 You can find household items as well as clothing and accessories at this mall.
-The antiques here are truly beautiful, though they might be more expensive than the other souvenirs on the list!
+The antiques here are truly beautiful, though they might be more expensive than the other souvenirs on this list!
+They will make a special gift for someone very important to you, or for a very special occasion when you want to splurge on a gift.

 This store is a combination of two of Japan’s great shopping spots – Bic Camera for electronics and Uniqlo for clothing.
 Bicqlo is located in Shinjuku and has several floors, including Uniqlo’s sister store, GU, on the 7th floor.